Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Social-Quantum Duality

 we obtain a free energy per site in the thermodynamic limit $n\gg 1$:

-where $x_i = k_i/n$ are the normalized Young diagram row lengths and the parameters $T, T_0, \Theta_0$ define the effective coupling constants reproduced from \cite{polychro3}.
-This establishes a perfect dictionary between the models: the Potts state occupation fractions $c_p$ correspond to Young diagram row lengths $x_i$, while the relation between couplings is as follows: $J_2 \leftrightarrow T_0$ and $J_3 \leftrightarrow \Theta_0$ (we follow the notations of \cite{polychro3}).
+where $x_i = k_i/n$ are the normalized Young diagram row lengths and the parameters $T, T_0, \Theta_0$ define the effective coupling constants reproduced from \cite{polychronakosNonabelianFerromagnetsThreebody2025}.
+This establishes a perfect dictionary between the models: the Potts state occupation fractions $c_p$ correspond to Young diagram row lengths $x_i$, while the relation between couplings is as follows: $J_2 \leftrightarrow T_0$ and $J_3 \leftrightarrow \Theta_0$ (we follow the notations of \cite{polychronakosNonabelianFerromagnetsThreebody2025}).

 The phase structure of both systems exhibits remarkably similar behavior characterized by symmetry breaking patterns.
-At high temperatures $T > T_c$, the quantum spic system remains in a symmetric $SU(N)$-invariant phase where all states are equally probable, represented by Young diagrams with equal row lengths.
-In social interpretation this corresponds to a completely "mixed" society.
-As temperature decreases below the critical value $T_c$, the symmetry spontaneously breaks according to the pattern $SU(N)\rightarrow SU(N-1) \times U(1)$ (see \cite{polychro3}.
-This transition has a counterpart in social interpretation shown in \fig{fig:figure3} from $q$-mixed to $q-1$-mixed phase.
+At high temperatures $T > T_c$, the quantum spin system remains in a symmetric $SU(N)$-invariant phase where all states are equally probable, represented by Young diagrams with equal row lengths.
+In social interpretation this corresponds to the symmetric (democratic) phase.
+As temperature decreases below the critical value $T_c$, the symmetry spontaneously breaks according to the pattern $SU(N)\rightarrow SU(N-1) \times U(1)$ (see \cite{polychronakosNonabelianFerromagnetsThreebody2025}).
+This transition has a counterpart in social interpretation shown in \cref{fig:configurations-and-landscapes}, corresponding to the transition from the $q$-symmetric phase to the $(q-1)$-symmetric reduced-symmetry phase.

 The mathematical foundation of this correspondence becomes particularly clear when examining the partition functions.
-Quantum spin system can be expressed as sums over Young diagrams:
+The quantum spin system can be expressed as sums over Young diagrams:

-where the dimensions are given by the Weyl dimension formula: $\dim(V_\lambda)$ is the dimension of the irreducible representation and $\dim(\mathcal{M}_\lambda)$ is its multiplicity (see \cite{knapp} and \cite{polychro2, polychro3} -- for specific case related to the model under consideration):
+where the dimensions are given by the Weyl dimension formula: $\dim(V_\lambda)$ is the dimension of the irreducible representation and $\dim(\mathcal{M}_\lambda)$ is its multiplicity (see \cite{knappLieGroupsIntroduction2005} and \cite{polychronakosPhaseTransitionsDecomposition2024, polychronakosNonabelianFerromagnetsThreebody2025} -- for specific case related to the model under consideration):